danielporras7/Artificially-Intelligent/README.md

 Jumping with spacebar,

-Shoot with 'j',
+Shoot with 'j', drop down certain platforms with 'k'.

-Unity Scene for Prototype is named "Prototype.unity",

-Unity Scene for Prototype menu is "MenuPrototype.unity",

-Menu Prototype should transfer user to the actual prototype when clicking start,

-The prototype level is just a singular area with a few platforms where enemies will continue spawning until the player dies.
+Main Menu should be MainMenu.unity

+Main Menu directs to main game (3 levels) or tutorial.